 The Omega fatty acids guarantees support for the health of your Doberman’s skin and coat.
 They are made with premium, high-quality ingredients along with probiotics, which help keep their digestion.

 The first three ingredients that make up this formula are all meat, including chicken, chicken meal, and duck.
 If your dog does have a food allergy or sensitivity, then the chicken might not suit them.Check on Amazon

 Doberman Dog Food Buying Guide

 Doberman Pinschers are a large and muscular working breed.
 Similar to any other breed, they have specific nutritional needs in order to keep them working at their best.
-These wonderful and loyal companions are a quite well-known breed with their tendency to work in law enforcement.
+These wonderful and loyal companions are quite well-known breeds with their tendency to work in law enforcement.